Distance: 9.5 miles

 The higher we went, the wilder the wind blew.
 We struggled to stay upright, but at one point Kait was knocked over by a huge gust.

 We came to a large boggy area where we could not find solid footing.
 Finally, the inevitable happened, our boots sank so deep that the water flowed freely in and our socks were thoroughly wet.
 The “silver lining” to this circumstance was that we didn’t have to search for a good stream crossing, we just waded in and crossed where ever it pleased us.

-In spite of the rain, the abundant waterfalls were beautiful.
+In spite of (and because of) the rain, the abundant waterfalls were beautiful.

 As if rain was not enough, a wave of colder air now brought hail.
 We were quite hungry, but did not want to stop for fear of getting cold.
 I began to mentally run through what clothing I had in my pack that would prevent hyperthermia.

 As we crested the summit and began the downhill portion of this walk, the laces on my boots were indistinguishable from the mud I was walking through.
 With no traction, I slid down a grassy section of the trail on my backside.
-I was able to remedy that problem by rinsing the mud off my boots in the next stream.
+I was able to remedy the mud problem by rinsing my boots in the next stream.
 The wind became fiercer as we came upon two women coming toward us and had lost the trail.
 We helped them get back on course.
-They left us a little concerned when they informed us they had “no idea how we would manage to descend the waterfall” they had just traversed (we were not aware that the trail had become a waterfall at Lining Crag, the steepest part of the trail still ahead of us).
-When we finally reached that section of the path, the rocks were extremely slick which made for a slow scramble down the mountain.
+They left us a little concerned when they informed us they had “no idea how we would manage to descend the waterfall” they had just traversed.
+We were not aware that the trail had become a waterfall at Lining Crag, the steepest part of the trail still ahead of us.
+When we finally reached that section of the path, the rocks were extremely slick, requiring a slow scramble down the mountain.

 We continued to make our way down Lining Crag .

 The trail was not improving, but we just waded in and crossed the many streams whenever we needed.